FWM#: 440 (Supersedes 713 FW 3, 11/25/03, FWM 433)

 A. Exotic Disease Eradication Task Force.
 In response to the detection of an exotic disease, the appropriate Fish Health Center (FHC) Director will organize an Exotic Disease Eradication Task Force (EDETF) to conduct an exotic disease evaluation containment project.
 Affected Service managers and representatives of appropriate agencies will serve on the EDETF.
 The destruction of any aquatic animals on a Service facility may be exempted from the exotic disease eradication provisions of these guidelines upon consensus of the task force, provided that such recommendation leads to effective pathogen containment and minimal risk of spreading the pathogen.
 The EDETF with concurrence of the Regional Director, may enforce the eradication plan through the following guidelines.

 C. Facility Manager.
 The manager of the affected Service facility is responsible for the acquisition and control of supplies and equipment used in the eradication program.
-He/she coordinates these activities with the FHC Director in charge of the EDETF.
-He/she must maintain complete records of expenditures and prepare a final report listing all equipment and supplies purchased, expended, and retained.
+The facility manager coordinates these activities with the FHC Director in charge of the EDETF.
+The manager must maintain complete records of expenditures and prepare a final report listing all equipment and supplies purchased, expended, and retained.
 An overall cost summary must be included.
 The facility manager is also responsible for furnishing the FHC Director with aquatic animal production, transfer, and distribution records, and for the disposal of aquatic animals, if necessary.

 D. A Service external affairs specialist will be designated by the Regional Director to release information to the public and to coordinate transmittal of information from the Regional Office to Headquarters, other Regional Offices, and other Federal, State, and tribal agencies.
 The Service FHC Director in charge of the EDETF may also be assigned this responsibility.
 Coordinate all news releases through the Assistant Regional Director/Assistant Manager for External Affairs.